Prior to updating our website we went looking for ideas – from our competitors.

 In our 30 years we have never once shied away from posting our prices.
 No tricks, no surprises, no hidden fees.

-Our regular price, for any time other than your sale week, is $4.00 per window.
-If cleaning both inside and out the price would then be $8 per window.
+Our normal price, for any time other than your sale week, is $4.25 per window, per side.
+If cleaning both inside and out the price would then be $8.50 per window.

-And no, we are NOT almost half the price of our competitors (according to one of them) because all we do is stand on the ground and spray off the windows with a garden hose CLICK HERE
+And no, we most certainly do NOT (according to one of our competitors) just stand on the ground and spray off the windows with a garden hose CLICK HERE

 NEIGHBORHOOD SALE WEEK: Our service area runs from Grayson to Acworth.
 In a service business a large part of the cost of doing business is travel, and everything associated with travel (trucks, gas, maintenance).
 Almost from our start Window Works focused not on individuals, but on neighborhoods.
 And by offering a Sale Week to a group of neighborhoods in certain parts of town at certain times of year our travel was virtually eliminated.
 IT ALSO MEANS THAT WHEN WE TELL YOU WE WILL BE THERE BETWEEN 10-11AM, WE WILL!